Google Image Labeler: Abuse

 Less than a month after the launch, the game began to be abused.
-It appeared that Google was getting spammed with words from the following list: abrasives, accretion, bequeathing, carcinoma, congenita, diphosphonate, entrepreneurialism, forbearance, and googley'.
+It appeared that Google was getting spammed with words from the following list: abrasives, accretion, bequeathing, carcinoma, congenita, diphosphonate, entrepreneurialism, forbearance, and googley.
 Because players could see the responses of their partner at the end of each round, they learned that other players were using these words.
 Some then incorporated these words into their answers for entertainment and increased scores.
 On or before February 7, 2007, Google changed the game to cut down on the abuse.
 The words on the list above were filtered out.
 Also, certain images that had become triggers for the random words came with an immediate "Your Partner Wants to Pass."
 In the game revision of March 13, 2007, the "trigger images" were temporarily removed.

 Criticism

-A case study of Google Image Labeler looks at how its assumptions about game play and game mechanics led to mistrust from its players, some of whom described it as exploitative and deceptive.
+A case study by Jafarinaimi looked at how Google Image Labeler's assumptions about game play and game mechanics led to mistrust from its players, some of whom described it as exploitative and deceptive.
 Users were not awarded for labeling images by any means other than points but they may learn new English language words slowly.

+A study by Goh et al. of several image labeling games found a possible tradeoff between the quality of image labels and the fun experienced by participants.
+The more fun a game was, the lower quality the labels would be, and vice versa.